AugustinCablant/Advanced-ML/README.md

 ### 4. Use Case 2: Representation Learning
 - **Objective:**
-  - Use regret balancing to identify the best linear mapping for contextual bandits.
+  - Use RB with two bandit algorithms, one contextual and one non-contextual, to avoid over commiting to a wrong representation of the reward structure.
-  - Extend experiments to include non-linear mappings and compare against classical LinUCB.
+  - ⁠Application to linear environment with linUcb and UCB.

 ### 5. Real-World Data Testing
 - **Dataset:** [Open Bandit Dataset](https://github.com/st-tech/zr-obp)